GibsonMarineElectrical/Offline-ready-commissioning-toolkit/software/README.md

 Designed and Built by Dan Gibson with assistance from "Dex" 2025 (Gibson Marine Electrical LTD).

 ## Third-party installers
 `Other public software/` contains third-party executables used on some projects.
-Confirm redistribution terms before sharing outside your organisation.